momentohq/public-dev-docs/docs/develop/api-reference/sorted-set-collections.md

 ### SortedSetGetRank

-What position in the set is this element?
+What position is this element in the specificed sorted set?

 | Name            | Type            | Description                                   |
 | --------------- | --------------- | --------------------------------------------- |